Massive family reunification effort starts with a mother and son at the border

 Sandra and Bryan were among the thousands of families separated by the Trump administration in 2017 and 2018 under a policy to deter migration.
 When Sandra crosses into the United States on Tuesday afternoon, she and her son will be among the first reunited under the Biden administration — the start of a massive relocation of parents deported by one U.S. president and returned by another.
 In total, more than 1,000 families are expected to be reunified.

-Sandra and Bryan are part of what government officials and immigration lawyers describe as a trial balloon — a test to find the most effective ways to reunite families without reviving the trauma they experienced when they were separated.
+Sandra and Bryan are one of four families to be reunited this week as part of what government officials and immigration lawyers describe as a trial balloon — a test to find the most effective ways to return parents to their children without reviving the trauma they experienced when they were separated.
 And so it was with some reservation that the lawyers working on Sandra’s case told her that the process would involve her returning to the same border crossing where she had been separated from her son.

 “Hopefully it’s not a triggering event,” said Carol Anne Donohoe, Sandra’s attorney, of the law firm Al Otro Lado.